Lateral inhibition in relaxation oscillators provides a basis for computation: List of Supplementary Figures

 \section{List of Supplementary Figures}

-\begin{enumerate} \item Fig S1: Stylized representation of the attractors of the dynamical system comprising a chain of $N=10$ relaxation oscillators diffusively coupled with $D_v = 2 \times 10^{-3}$. \item Fig S2: Statistics of the binary strings corresponding to the attractors for the dynamical system comprising $N=10$ linearly coupled relaxation oscillators. \item Fig S3: Generation procedure for binary strings of length $N$ representing the allowed SPOD configurations in a system of $N$ oscillators arranged in a chain topology. \item Fig S4: Dependence of the number of binary strings on the size of the system $N$ for three distinct cases. \item Fig S5: Alternative representation of the transitions shown in [Fig.~\ref{Fig2}~(a) ]. \item Fig S6: Networks showing the transitions that occur upon perturbing SPOD states in a ring of $N=10$ oscillators. \end{enumerate}
+\begin{enumerate} \item Fig S1: Stylized representation of the attractors of the dynamical system comprising a chain of $N=10$ relaxation oscillators diffusively coupled with $D_v = 2 \times 10^{-3}$. \item Fig S2: Statistics of the binary strings corresponding to the attractors for the dynamical system comprising $N=10$ linearly coupled relaxation oscillators. \item Fig S3: Generation procedure for binary strings of length $N$ representing the allowed SPOD configurations in a system of $N$ oscillators arranged in a chain topology. \item Fig S4: Dependence of the number of binary strings on the size of the system $N$ for three distinct cases. \item Fig S5: Alternative representation of the transitions shown in Fig.~2~(a) of the main text. \item Fig S6: Networks showing the transitions that occur upon perturbing SPOD states in a ring of $N=10$ oscillators. \item Fig S7: Implementation of a Fredkin gate using a given perturbation protocol. \end{enumerate}